hpop/TeaBot-Firmware/README.md

 TeaBot is a collaborative effort, and we would like to thank the following individuals for their contributions:

 - SnakeP: Original creator of the awesome TeaBot project.
-- [Your Name]: Add your name here if you have contributed to this fork.
+- Carlo Stramaglia: His videos helped SnakeP to develop the original firmware.

 Please feel free to contribute to this project by submitting pull requests or reporting issues.